 This is for information only and not for use in the treatment or management of an actual overdose.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Atarax overdose; Vistaril overdose

-Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) can be called from anywhere in the United States.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.

-The patient may receive:
+The person may receive:

 Kirk MA, Baer AB.
 Anticholinergics and antihistamines.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
-Philadelphia, PA: Saunders Elsevier; 2007:chap 39.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 39.

 Velez LI, Feng S-Y. Anticholinergics.
-In: Marx JA, Hockberger RS, Walls RM, et al., eds.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 150.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 150.

-Review Date: 1/19/2014
+Review Date: 10/13/2015

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.